 For those at greater risk, the best way to prevent bacterial pneumonia from the most common strains of bacteria is either the PCV13 pneumococcal conjugate vaccine or PPSV23 pneumococcal polysaccharide vaccine.

 - older adults

 A lung infection causes symptoms similar to the cold or flu but may be more severe and typically last longer.

 Your immune system will typically be able to clear a viral lung infection over time.
 Antibiotics are used to treat bacterial lung infections.

 See a doctor right away if you have:

 - a bluish color in your lips or fingertips

 - a high fever

-People older than 65, children under the age of 2, and people with chronic health conditions or a compromised immune system should seek medical treatment right away if they experience any symptoms of a lung infection.
+People older than 65 years of age, children younger than 2 years of age, and people with chronic health conditions or a compromised immune system should get medical treatment right away if they experience any symptoms of a lung infection.